unoti/nova/docs/examples.md

 # Nova: Examples & Use Cases

-This document provides concrete examples of how Nova can be used to build AI-powered business applications.
+This document provides concrete examples of how Nova can be used to build AI-powered business applications, with a focus on supply chain scenarios.

 ## Basic Usage Examples